Dove6/tbd-workshop-1/README-phase-2a.md

    The data is first saved in GCS buckets, then loaded as Spark Dataframes from that bucket.
    At last, the dataframes are either displayed or written to a table, controlled by one of the script parameters.

-   Two kinds of files are loaded: FINWIRE and everything else.
+   Two kinds of files are loaded: FINWIRE (financial newswire) and everything else.
-   FINWIRE files are spread between many files, so they are gathered using `glob`.
+   The financial newswire is split into many files, so they are all gathered using `glob`.
-   They all use the same file format, all lines are constant width.
+   They use the same file format with all lines being of constant width.
-   `rec_type` column dictates the schema of each record, there are 3 kinds: CMP, SEC, FIN.
+   `rec_type` column dictates the schema of each record.
+There are 3 record types: CMP, SEC, and FIN.

    Other files are processed one by one, each using a different loading method depending on their format.
    CSV and TXT files are processed as CSV and need to be augmented with a schema for the data.
-   The XML file is processed differently, the schema is not provided and we use a `select` to get only a subset of available data.
+   The XML file is processed differently, the schema is not provided and we use SQL-like `select` to get only a subset of available data.

 9. Using SparkSQL answer: how many table were created in each layer? ✅

+   The script:
    ```python
    print(f'layer       | table count')
    dbs = spark.sql('show databases').collect()